badsyntax/jquery-spellchecker/README.md

 Please post any issue you find in the [issue tracker](https://github.com/badsyntax/jquery-spellchecker/issues).
 I gladly accept pull requests too!

+## Contributing

+* View the [contribute documentation](https://github.com/badsyntax/jquery-spellchecker/blob/master/CONTRIBUTING.md) to learn how to contribute to the project.

 ## License

 Licensed under the MIT license.